HuygensING/hyper-collate/README.md

     ```
     in the output, which lists the URL of the server.
 Open this URL (starting with `http://`) in your browser.

-##### Optional: Use a custom port
+#### Optional: Use a custom port
 In principle, the server of HyperCollate uses a random port that may differ each time depending on which port is available.
 If you prefer to have the server use the same port each time, you can set it up as follows:

 1. Download an example config file from <https://raw.githubusercontent.com/HuygensING/hyper-collate/master/hyper-collate-server/config.yml> to the HyperCollate directory.
 2. Set the `baseURI` and `port` parameters in the configfile
 3. run `java -jar hyper-collate-server.jar server config.yml`

-**2. Download prebuild war**
+If you want to find out more about which custom port to use, you’ll find some useful documentation [here](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) and [here](https://stackoverflow.com/questions/133879/how-should-one-go-about-choosing-a-default-tcp-ip-port-for-a-new-service).

+### 2. Download the prebuilt WAR

+1. On your command line prompt or terminal, navigate to the directory from which you want to run HyperCollate.
 1. Download the war from <https://cdn.huygens.knaw.nl/hyper-collate.war> to the current directory.
 2. Download an example config file from <https://raw.githubusercontent.com/HuygensING/hyper-collate/master/hyper-collate-war/hypercollate.xml> to the same directory.
 3. Change the `Context docBase`, `Context path` and the `value`s for `projectDir` and `baseURI` in `hypercollate.xml` as needed.
 4. copy `hypercollate.xml` to `$TOMCAT_HOME/conf/[Engine]/[Host]/` (e.g. `/opt/tomcat8/conf/Catalina/localhost/`)
 5. In your browser, go to the `baseURI` URL from `hypercollate.xml`.

-**3. Build your own**
+### 3. Build your own

-- `mvn package`
+1. On your command line prompt or terminal, navigate to the directory from which you want to run HyperCollate.

-to build the hyper-collate-server jar and war, then to use the jar:
+2. Run `mvn package` to build the hyper-collate-server JAR and WAR, then to use the JAR:

-- `cd hyper-collate-server`
+3.  `cd hyper-collate-server`
-- `java -jar target/hyper-collate-server-1.0-SNAPSHOT.jar server config.yml` to start using the settings from `config.yml`
+4. `java -jar target/hyper-collate-server-1.0-SNAPSHOT.jar server config.yml` to start using the settings from `config.yml`
-- In your browser, open <http://localhost:2018/>
+5. In your browser, open <http://localhost:2018/>

-the war can be found in `hyper-collate-war/target`, an example config file in `hyper-collate-war/hypercollate.xml`
+The WAR can be found in `hyper-collate-war/target`, an example config file in `hyper-collate-war/hypercollate.xml`

 Follow steps 3 - 5 from Option 1.